nastya-kolle/cars-fuel-efficiency-regression/README.md

 - Distribution analysis of quantitative features (histograms, pairplot, Shapiro–Wilk normality test)
 - Analysis of categorical features' influence on `mpg` (boxplots by `origin`, `model year`, `cylinders`; Kruskal–Wallis test)
 - Correlation analysis between quantitative features (Pearson correlation, heatmap)
-- Linear and log-linearized (power-law) regression models with `statsmodels` (OLS), including multi-factor models
+- Linear and log-linearized (power-law) regression models, with preprocessing handled via `scikit-learn` `Pipeline` / `ColumnTransformer` (`StandardScaler` + `OneHotEncoder`), each with a reduced and a full feature set
+- Polynomial regression (degree 3), reduced and full feature sets, built as an end-to-end `Pipeline`
+- **Ridge and Lasso regularization** applied on top of the same standardized polynomial features used by the full polynomial model, to address its overfitting
-- Train/test split and comparison of five model families: **Linear Regression**, **Non-linear (log-linearized) Regression**, **Polynomial Regression**, and **Decision Tree Regression** — each with a reduced and a full feature set
+- **Decision Tree Regression**, reduced and full feature sets, with tree visualization and a sample forecast
-- Model comparison by R² (train/test) and MSE (train/test), plus a sample forecast for a new car
+- Model comparison by R² (train/test) and MSE (train/test) across all 8 models, plus a sample forecast for a new car
 - Final conclusion on the best-performing model

-**Key finding:** the log-linearized non-linear regression and the full polynomial/decision tree models showed the best R² and MSE on both train and test sets, with the non-linear (log-linearized) model recommended for further use.
+**Key finding:** the full polynomial model overfits noticeably (high R² on train, much lower on test).
+Applying Ridge/Lasso regularization to the same polynomial features closes most of that gap and improves test R², confirming that regularization meaningfully improves generalization here.
+The log-linearized non-linear regression and the full decision tree also perform strongly.
+Exact metric values depend on the dataset used — re-running the notebook on your own `auto-mpg.csv` will reproduce the full comparison table.

 ## Example visualizations